Forensic arts: Methods of manual 3D construction

-Face Model Creation
+Face model reconstruction

-Face model creation is the process of getting 2D or 3D scan or pictures, and using it to build a computer model of a person's face.
+Face model reconstruction is the process of building a computer model of a person's face, often from scans or images.

 When creating a face model, the forensic artist looks at whether the person is masculine or feminine, as well as their skin tone, age, wrinkles, freckles, the shadow of the beard, and attractiveness.
 There are three segments they examine, the first being face shape.
 Some common features being checked are if the head is round, narrow or a heart shape, has high or low cheeks, has a high or low chin, possible a double chin, and the distance between lips and nose.
 The second segment is the eyes.
 Are they round, pointing upwards or downwards, eye color, thickness or thinness of eyebrows, whether the arch is high or low, the distance between the eyeballs, the distance between both eyebrows, and the distance between eyebrows and the eyes.
 The third segment is the hair.
 The 3D models have not been programmed to be used with hair, therefore, hair cannot be used the same way as facial attributes.
 A profile and frontal image of a person is used where five to 15 different key features of each hairstyle are selected.
 These different hairstyles features are from a database used by these professionals.
 The styles are put into the system where the algorithm automatically estimates the structure of the face.
 The system is also able to depict different shades of color.

-Becoming a Forensic Artist

-To qualify for a professional certification for forensic arts - such as the Forensic Art Certification, which is provided through the International Association for Identification - applicants can focus on one or more of the three available categories of professional designation: composite imaging, facial reconstruction, and image enhancement/age progression, and must: